richardanaya/ambrosia/README.md

 ## Color

 Open Props UI uses 16 color css variables --color-1 through --color-16 based off the palette variables above.
 By default without hue rotation, you can think of these as light (1) to black(16).
 Chroma basically is saturation (whether your palette is greyed out or not).
+Rotation gives some variance than straight luminosity.

-Check out this palette tool for advanced options!
+Check out this palette tool for advanced options or the [demo](https://richardanaya.github.io/ambrosia/demo.html)

 https://opv2-beta.netlify.app/color/